moendopi/Slip-Line-Calculator/README.md

 # Slip-Line-Calculator
 A quick Python program to take S-C strikes/dips and find the slip lines

 ***If you have more than 20 measurements, it is recommended that you close any programs that use a lot of RAM such as Chrome and Firefox, or ArcGIS/QGIS.
-As pyplot creates figures it holds each in memory until the program it done and cane take up a large amount of memory.
+As pyplot creates figures it holds each in memory until the program it done and can take up a large amount of memory.

 Thank you for using Slipline Calculator.
 This program was written by Ben Weinmann (Auburn University, brw0025@auburn.edu).
 It was built upon previous work by Dr. David Allison at the University of South Alabama.